letscloud-community/letscloud-node/CONTRIBUTING.md

 ## Source Code

-Currently we are using Typescript for he codebase, make sure to correctly type and export your changes if needed.
+Currently we are using Typescript for the codebase, make sure to correctly type and export your changes if needed.

 ## Building